robotpy/robotpy-docs/guide/anatomy.rst

 Everything that interacts with the robot hardware directly must use the wpilib library to do so.
 Starting in 2015, full documentation for the python version of WPILib is published online.
-Check out the API documentation (:mod:`wpilib`) for details on all the objects available in WPILib.
+Check out the API documentation (:std:doc:`wpilib`) for details on all the objects available in WPILib.

 .. note::